microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 sudo ufw default allow incoming
 ```

-- Go the the ArcBox-Client machine, and from the "Networking" tab on Hyper-v Manager find the IP address of the Linux machine.
+- Connect the the ArcBox-Client machine, and from the "Networking" tab on Hyper-v Manager find the IP address of the Linux machine.

     ![Screenshot IP address of second Ubuntu machine](./IP_address_second_Linux_vm.png)